Thread: WFB 9th Edition Rumor Roundup

 - Blog Entries

 I believe what Harry and Hastings say, so 9th in 2015 and more than just tweaking 8th.
-Until they say something abotu dropping all army books and a Ravening Hordes type set up then I'm burying that under a mountain of salt.Librarians exist because even amongst the Emperor's Finest only a handful understand the Dewey system.
-Alleged Alpha Female.
+Until they say something abotu dropping all army books and a Ravening Hordes type set up then I'm burying that under a mountain of salt.Ask not the EldarGal a question, for she will give you three answers, all of which are puns and terrifying to know.
 Back off man, I'm a feminist.
 Ia!
 Ia!
 Gloppal Snode!

 - Join Date